 In accordance with our fellowship’s graduated autonomy approach, each fellowship class has a different on-call schedule with different responsibilities appropriate for their level of skill and experience.
 Within each class, the call is rotated among the fellows in the class (currently 6/year).
 The call responsibilities of each class year are listed below:

-room, and referring hospitals/cardiologists.
-They also field phone calls from patients and parents at night and on weekends.
-The first year fellow performs all admissions, whether to the general floor or cardiac ICU, and will also go on transport if a physician is needed.
+- First year fellows are the “front line” of our division, and take call for the inpatient general cardiology unit, as well as all consults from any inpatient units, NICU, PICU, emergency room, and referring hospitals/cardiologists.
+They also field phone calls from patients and parents.
+The first year fellow performs all admissions, whether to the general floor or cardiac ICU, and may go on transport if a physician is needed.
 Once patients are admitted to the cardiac ICU, the first year fellow hands off care to the second year in the ICU.
-The first year call is home call, as fellows are not required to stay in the hospital and can go home if patient acuity allows.
+Coverage is through a night float system for Sunday-Thursday, with weekends covered by a rotating schedule.
+Fellows go home post call after sign out in the morning.

 - Second year fellows take call exclusively in the Pediatric Cardiothoracic Intensive Care Unit (PCTU), which is in-house call.
 The second-year fellows rotate coverage through a night float system for Monday-Thursday coverage, with weekends covered by a rotating schedule.
 During the week, fellows go home post call after signing out in the morning.
 On weekends, the on-call fellow stays to round on their team before going home by 10 AM.
 Cardiac surgery nurse practitioners provide assistance to patient care coverage on most night/weekend shifts.